What Causes Olive Cravings? Top 4 Reasons Revealed

 Foods that contain healthy fats that fill you up and taste delicious!
 Including olives!

-If you were starving and needed something to eat, what food would you pick?
+What food would you pick if you were starving and needed something to eat?

 But olives?

-You probably don’t think of olives as hunger killers but olives are actually high in healthy fats and can help keep your hunger at bay.
+You probably don’t think of olives as hunger killers, but they are actually high in healthy fats and can help keep hunger at bay.

 It’s strange … I know … because olives are technically a fruit.
 And you don’t think of fruits as containing fats!

-But olives, along with avocados, are definitely fruits that contain healthy unsaturated fats which don’t raise cholesterol.
-Olives and avocados also both help to prevent hunger!
+But olives and avocados are definitely fruits that contain healthy unsaturated fats that don’t raise cholesterol.
+Olives and avocados also help prevent hunger!

 (A fruit is something with a seed inside, which often grows on trees or bushes.
 Olive pits, along with the fact olives grow on trees, make olives a fruit!
 Same with avocados!)